EthyMoney/TsukiBot/README.md

 node bot.js
 ```

-Also recommended: use pm2 to keep the bot running.
+### Note: use pm2 to keep the bot running!
+Execute from the main directory with `pm2 start bot.js`.